-Samuel L. Jones, Vice Chair, former Mayor of the City of Mobile brings extensive public service experience to MAWSS.
+Samuel L. Jones, Chair, former Mayor of the City of Mobile brings extensive public service experience to MAWSS.
 He served as Mayor from September 2005 to August 2013 and as Mobile County Commissioner, District 1 from 1987 - 2005.
 Prior to holding public office he was Executive Director of Mobile Community Action, an organization that assists qualifying customers with help paying utility bills.
 He served nine years in the U.S. Navy, including time aboard the aircraft carrier USS Forrestal.
 He was appointed to the MAWSS Board June 3, 2014 to a term ending April 28, 2020.

-Kenneth W. Nichols, Secretary-Treasurer, is a commercial sales and leasing agent for Vallas Realty, Inc. and the owner of Gulf Coast Traffic and Development Services, LLC, an engineering and development consulting firm.
+Kenneth W. Nichols, Vice Chair, is a commercial sales and leasing agent for Vallas Realty, Inc. and the owner of Gulf Coast Traffic and Development Services, LLC, an engineering and development consulting firm.
 He is a licensed professional engineer in five states and holds a B.S. in Civil Engineering from The University of Alabama and a Master’s in Business Administration from The University of South Alabama.
 He previously worked as a Project Manager at Volkert, Inc. where he was named the Mobile Area Council of Engineers’ Young Engineer of the Year in 2014.
 A graduate of the Leadership Mobile Class of 2012, he will fill the unexpired term vacated by Mr. Charles E. Chapman running through February 1, 2022.

-Walter A. Bell, retired Chair of Swiss Re American Holding Corporation, brings global management skills in the finance and insurance industries, in both the public and private sector.
+Walter A. Bell, Secretary-Treasurer, retired Chair of Swiss Re American Holding Corporation, brings global management skills in the finance and insurance industries, in both the public and private sector.
 He served as Alabama Insurance Regulator under Governor Bob Riley.
 Before accepting that position he was National Director for Emerging Markets for the MONY Group.
 A graduate and former trustee of Spring Hill College, he serves on a variety of civic and charitable boards.
 He will fill the unexpired term vacated by Patricia Tyrrell, running through April 28, 2020.